 - Eating less meat and more plant-based foods

-- Supporting policies that reduce greenhouse gas emissions
+- Supporting policies that reduce greenhouse gas emissions and address climate change

 - Turn off the lights when you leave a room